 A double-spend attack could be perpetrated from the same node or from different nodes:

-Bitcoin's key innovation is the mechanism called Proof of Work or Nakamoto Consensus, which enables to rotate the power of chronologically ordering of transactions.
+Bitcoin's key innovation is the mechanism called Proof of Work or Nakamoto Consensus, which enables to rotate the power of chronologically ordering valid transactions.
 There is no authority, nodes earn that power in a probabilistic way according to their computational strength.